If you’re wondering how to pass ACCA Accountant in Business this comprehensive guide will tell you everything you need to know to pass first time.

 As you can see, ACCA Accountant in Business is the earliest paper in the overall ACCA qualification.
 You can take your ACCA exams in any order within each module, so ACCA Accountant in Business will be one of three papers you sit first.

-In fact, we generally recommend students sit ACCA Accountant in Business first, followed by ACCA Financial Accounting (previously F3) then ACCA Management Accountant (Previously F2).
+In fact, we generally recommend students sit ACCA Accountant in Business first, followed by ACCA Financial Accounting then ACCA Management Accountant.
 Find out why here.

 ACCA Accountant in Business is one of the least complex ACCA papers and does boast consistently higher pass rates: